dcunited001/dcunited001.github.io/_drafts/hypnosis-nlp-and-kantian-category-collapse.md

       acquire enough information to trigger the Kantian collapse.
 It triggers turbulence in neural energetic flows.

+### Modeling Disruption-Specific Hypnotic Techniques With Continuum Mechanics

+- With hypnosis specifically geared towards disruption (especially COINTELPRO) the goal is to identify lower and higher-order signals that cause displacement and deformation of the target's projection of attention/focus
+  - in other words, when the target is making progress towards a goal you want them to stay away from or prevent them from accomplishing progress on, then you simply distract their attention or focus

+- an approach to modeling attention/focus inspired by deformation and displacement from continuum mechanics
+  - over various time-scales, the mind is mapped onto it's mental construction of both the physical/logical world
+    - attention or focus can be imagined as this mapping.
+    - as you read a book, you are mapping your mind to the words in the book, but first you must map your visual field to the words on the page of the book. the words in the book allow you to assemble mental constructs representing the semantic intent of the author.
+    - unfortunately, your model of the semantic intent of the author is extremely temporal in nature. the longer you maintain those images in your mind, the stronger the resultant impact on the structure of your mind.
+      - part of the problem with the internet and immediate access to all information is that the target of focus toggles too rapidly for the images consumed to set into the mind.
+        - because people are constantly task-switching, we are cutting against the neurological grain of our mind, so to speak. by rapidly switching the object of our focus *NOTHING* sets into our minds.
+        - this is something that cannot be addressed by the nature of technology. it is a problem that can only be address at the user interface level -- by changing the nature of the presentation of informartion.
+      - you do not study by reading 5 minutes of one subject, 5 minutes of another subject and cycling through many different subjects at short intervals. why? it is not effective. why? because the longer you spend focusing your mind intently on one thing the more quickly and readily it begins to set into your mind.

+  - however, if your intent is to disrupt someone writing or perhaps reading a book, there are several dependencies in the mental process to write/read that can be disrupted in order to disrupt the higher-order task. if this is done successfully, it cannot be easily be stated whether anything external to the target acted upon the target.
+    - garbage in, garbage out: all you need to do is get an open channel to the target's mind. unfortunately, the human mind is a product of biological evolution and still has many of the extrinsic dependencies of biological existance including open and unsecured channels of sensory input.
+    - so, these people harness the division between the "lizard brain" and the "mammalian brain" by utilizing high-intensity sensory signals. this division can be leveraged because the more primal instincts of the lizard brain -- think "fight or flight" -- *ALWAYS* take precedence over the higher-order functions of the mammalian brain.
+      - we have been conditioned by hundreds of millions of years to react to specific kinds of high-intensity sensory imagery.
+      - if nothing else, presenting someone with high-intensity sounds or visual imagery breaks their train of thought. these "breaks" are reflected within the mind neurologically -- your mind must reorient itself to deal with what the "lizard brain" perceives as a potential threat.
+      - this "reorientation" can be provoked by *ANY* high-intensity sensory signals and *breaks* your focus. because the mammalian brain is built on top of the lizard brain, it is like having ground shift from underneath you. the intensity of these visual signals causes the disruption to emerge from the Id up through the subconscious.
+Because it emerges from the subconscious, the consciousness is not aware of the source if it's attention/focus problems. i hate these people. they deserve to die.

+- why i get the fuck away from anyone doing this hypnotic bullshit: all they need is an open channel to your senses. moreover, these clowns are impossible to distinguish from the harmless "random person" and if you become privy to what they do, most people are rendered helpless paranoid of everything that moves. for being such a minority of society, the social scale of psychological carnage these assholes reap upon America cannot be understated. they all deserve to die. anyone who intends to weaponize hypnosis upon unwitting people in casual life deserves to die.
+  - Why not face your problems head on *like you actually have a fucking spine?* (oh, it's because they don't)
+  - fortunately, these people are easy to identify using a combination of facial recognition and social physics. in small towns, they stick out like sore thumbs.

 ### Hypnotic Conditioning to Encourage Negative Behavior Patterns or Evasive Stimulus Respons

+- really needs to be combined with CBT techniques and distortion of the target's "values compass" with deprivation of positive reinforcement, unless the target is cooperating with the conditioned behaviors, in which case, you artificially increase the positive reinforcement